virtual-labs/exp-swe-solutions-iiith/experiment/theory.md

 (ħ² / 2m) (d²ψ / dx²) + V(x)ψ = Eψ

+## Key definations

+- **Wave function (ψ):** Describes the behavior of the particle system (or particle wave) and all the system variables defining it. \phi is an expression of location (x, y, z in 3D) and time (t).
+- **Probability density (\psi*\psi):** It is the conjugate product of the wave function, gives the probability of finding the particle
+- **Quantization:** The solution of SWE, \phi, for a given bounded system exists only for specific values of Energy and \phi.
+Thus, the Energy and Wavefunction are
+`quantized’.
+Number representing its quantized state is called the ‘Quantum number’ usually denoted by ’n’.
+-**E :** represents the energy of the particle in the system.
+-**V(x,y,z)** is the system potential in 3 dimension.

 ## Free Space

-In free space, where the potential \( V(x) = 0 \), the Schrödinger equation simplifies to:
+In free space,particle is free to move around in space as particle energy is much higher than system potential.
+Consider the simple 1D case, where particle exits freely and system potential V(x) =0

 ` (d²ψ/dx²) + (2mE/ħ²)ψ = 0 `

-This equation has sinusoidal solutions, indicating that a free particle can have any energy and its wave function oscillates sinusoidally.

-## Electron Gun Example
+the solution to this SWE is given by equation 4 which is simplified to equation 5.
+With system boundary conditions, we see that the qunatized wave solution to this is represented by equation 6 and allowed energy levels by equation7

+Free Space  Example :Electron gun

-Consider an electron gun that emits electrons with a certain energy.
-These electrons can be described by a wave function, and their behavior can be analyzed using the Schrödinger equation.
-In a region with no potential (free space), the electrons will exhibit wave-like properties.
+Consider an electron gun that emits electrons with a certain energy, These electrons can be described by a wave function, and their behavior can be analyzed using the Schrödinger equation.
+In a region with no potential (free space), away from the influence source of Gun & before they get under the potential the anode, the electrons will exhibit wave-like properties.

 ## Infinite Potential Well

-In an infinite potential well, the potential \( V(x) \) is zero inside the well and infinite outside.
-This creates boundary conditions that the wave function must be zero at the walls of the well.
-The solutions are standing waves, and the allowed energies are quantized:
+In an infinite potential well, the system potential \( V(x) \) is zero inside the well (similar to free space), but, infinite at and outside the well walls.
+This creates boundary conditions : the wave function is zero and outside beyond the walls of the well.
+The solution in the well is sinusoidal (equation 5) given in standing waves(like flute), and with quantized solution modes (equation 6) and with allowed energy level as shown in equation 7:

 $$
 E_n = \frac{n^2 \pi^2 \hbar^2}{2mL^2}